flutter/website/platform-channels.md

   override func application(
     _ application: UIApplication,
     didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
-    GeneratedPluginRegistrant.register(with: self)
+    GeneratedPluginRegistrant.register(with: self);

-    let controller : FlutterViewController = window?.rootViewController as!
-FlutterViewController;
+    let controller : FlutterViewController = window?.rootViewController as!FlutterViewController;
     let batteryChannel = FlutterMethodChannel.init(name: "samples.flutter.io/battery",
                                                    binaryMessenger: controller);
     batteryChannel.setMethodCallHandler({
       (call: FlutterMethodCall, result: FlutterResult) -> Void in
       // Handle battery messages.
     });

-    return true
+    return super.application(application, didFinishLaunchingWithOptions: launchOptions);
   }
 }
 ```

-Next, we add the actual iOS Swift code that uses the iOS battery APIs to
+Next, add the actual iOS Swift code that uses the iOS battery APIs to retrieve
-retrieve the battery level.
-This code is exactly the same as you would have
+the battery level.
+This code is exactly the same as you would have written in a
-written in a native iOS app.
+native iOS app.

 Add the following as a new method at the bottom of `AppDelegate.swift`: